 - How are you “guided?”

 - Got examples of “surrender” from your own life?

 - How do you balance “surrender” with the ideas of creating one’s life that you write about on your blog?

-Please keep in mind that what follows are my answers to personal questions from a dear friend, a conversation that took place over many emails.
+Please keep in mind that what follows are my answers (written in December 2017) to personal questions from a dear friend, a conversation that took place over many emails.
 I’ve condensed them here, shoving all that discourse into only a few of the many questions raised and discussed.

 How do you define “surrender?”

 To me, “surrender” means, above all else, acknowledging that a higher power exists.
 It also means that Higher Power is omniscient (knows all) and omnipresent (is everywhere).
 Therefore, I am part of God – just as you are, just as my cat is, just as my neighbor’s barking dog is.
 I am a thought in Universal mind; God is expressing through me.